shazz/shazz.github.io/content/blog/antiviruses/xtermine/xtermine.md

 ## Basic Information

 - *Version*: 0.2 released 14/05/1993
-- *Author*: Christophe Boyanique
+- *Author*: Christophe Boyanique aka DMViolator
 - *Program language*: French
+- *License*: Shareware (50 Francs, a bit less than 8 euros)
 - *Can detect*: 12 viruses, 29 antiviruses, 6 utilities, 6 miscellaneous, 10 demos.
 63 total
 - Author's website with the latest version: [link](https://www.raceme.org/atari/xtermine/)
+- *Test configuration*: Atari STE TOS 1.62.
+Xtermine is fully compatible with other Atari computers (TT, Falcon) and latest OS (MultiTOS, Mint...)

 ### Recognized viruses:

 - *Bootsector viruses*: Ghost, C'T, OLI, Kobold #2, Signum BPL, BHP, Fun, Swiss, PD141t, BLOT, Toubab, VDU, Raster & Text
 - *Link virus*: None
-- Note that it can import The Killer, Exorcist and some Sagrotan bootsectors libraries
+- Note1: Xtermine can import The Killer, Exorcist and some Sagrotan (with some restrictions) bootsectors libraries
+- Note2: Xtermine database identifies Raster & Text as a virus (which is not) and Sagrotan 4.18 as a vaccine (which is not at all but a sneaky virus)

 ![photo]({attach}xtermine_photo_0.png)